 The United States is the only affluent democratic country without a paid parental leave program.
 A few states have enacted small-scale programs.
 Results from California’s, which has been in place since 2004, are encouraging.8

 A new federal parental leave program for the US should provide a minimum of six months of paid leave per child, with an incentive for the father to take a portion of the leave.
 The leave should be job-protected.
 The replacement rate should be at least 50%.
 All workers meeting minimum work history requirements, including those in small firms and self-employed persons, should be eligible.9

 Sweden’s policy costs about 0.7% of GDP per year, as figure 2 indicates.
 With a slightly less generous version and our larger per capita GDP, an American counterpart might cost around 0.5% a year.10

 CHILDREN AGE 1 TO 4

 Faced with such high costs, some parents settle for care that is mediocre or poor.
 A majority of out-of-home care is unregulated and unlicensed, and for infants and toddlers about two-thirds is.
 Most is judged to be of moderate or low quality.14 Other parents simply forgo employment.
-Among mothers whose youngest child is six to sixteen years old, and thus eligible for free K-12 schooling, the employment rate in the US is just a few percentage points lower than in Denmark and Sweden.
-Among mothers with a child younger than six, it’s 15 percentage points lower.15
+Among mothers whose youngest child is six to sixteen years old, and thus eligible for free K-12 schooling, the employment rate in the US is just a few percentage points lower than in Denmark and Sweden, but it’s 15 percentage points lower among mothers with a child younger than six.15

 A good early education system will combine three features: accessibility, affordability, and quality.
 For Americans able and willing to pay a lot for childcare, our current market-based system typically delivers all three.
 But for those with low to moderate incomes, getting access to affordable care often means sacrificing quality.
 A universal system with public funding and some direct public provision could change this, ensuring good-quality care to everyone at an affordable price.